YoarashiYume/ARMO/README.md

 # armosystems\image sender

-Input arguments:__
+Input arguments:

 For  ClientServerApp class =
 	To run as a Server usage : ```<progname>``` ```<port>``` ```-s```
     To run as a Client usage : ```<progname>``` ```<imagePath>``` ```<serverAddr>``` ```<port>``` ```-c```

+where:
-where 	'imagePath' is the path to the image being sent
+'imagePath' is the path to the image being sent
 'serverAddr' is the server address
 'port' is the port in use

 For using class separately(Server and Client) input parameters will be:

 For separate use:
 	Server class = usage : ```<progname>``` ```<port>```
 	Client class = usage : ```<progname>``` ```<imagePath>``` ```<serverAddr>``` ```<port>```